emitchj/WSC-zVA-Registation/index.md

 Click [here](https://github.com/emitchj/WSC-zVA-Registation/blob/gh-pages/Remote%20Lab%20System%20Connection%20Instructions.pdf) to read the instruction for accessing the IBM systems.

-Developing and deploying IBM z/OS Connect artifacts for accessing z/OS resources  using z/OS Connects API requester tooling. o	Exercises for generating OpenAPI 2 specification documents are available at Box URL https://ibm.box.com/v/WSC-OpenAPi2  and/or at Github URL https://ibm.biz/BdPbPs. o	Exercises for consuming OpenAPI 3 specification documents are available at Box URL https://ibm.box.com/v/WSC-OpenAPI3 and/or at Github URL https://ibm.biz/BdPbPb.
+Developing and deploying IBM z/OS Connect artifacts for accessing z/OS resources  using z/OS Connects API requester tooling.

+Exercises for generating OpenAPI 2 specification documents are available at Box URL https://ibm.box.com/v/WSC-OpenAPi2  and/or at Github URL https://ibm.biz/BdPbPs.

+Exercises for consuming OpenAPI 3 specification documents are available at Box URL https://ibm.box.com/v/WSC-OpenAPI3 and/or at Github URL https://ibm.biz/BdPbPb.

 The lab instructions for OpenAPI3 exercises are in the "Exercices for OpenAPI3" folder on your remote desktop or can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI3) to view them localy.